sn0218/Django-React-Discussion-Forum/README.md

 ## Contained Files
-In `frontend` folder, it stores all the files of frontend built by React.
+In `src`, `public` folder, it stores all the files of frontend built by React.
 -   `./build` a build directory with a production build of the forum app.
 -   `./public` contain favicon and index.html etc.
 -   `./src` stores all files of React components and pages.